5 questions to help you decide if consulting is right for you.

 What is important to me?

 Ultimately this choice has to match with your desires for your life.
 Being able to venture into a new career as an expert—a solo practitioner—is invigorating for consultants who have spent their past careers in a corporate setting.
-We often find that once people have been consulting for a while, they feel more fulfilled in their career.
+We often find that once people have been consulting for a while, they feel more fulfilled in their careers.
 And, I always advise that you have to be part of something bigger than yourself by immersing yourself in the Salo community.
 Knowing you have the support of fellow consultants and your Business Development Director will make this career choice that much more rewarding.